-The apple head feature is a distinguishing physical characteristic that is expected of the breed standard.
+The apple head feature is a distinguishing physical characteristic that is expected of the breed.
 According to the American Kennel Club standard for the breed, the Chihuahua is expected to have "a well rounded, 'apple dome' skull, with or without a molera."

-A molera is a term that depicts a sunken area on the top of the dog's head, which appears at birth.
-In a sort of way, the molera is similar to the "fontanelle," or soft spot, that is often present on a human baby's head.
+A molera is a sunken area on the top of the dog's head that appears at birth.
+In a way, the molera is similar to the "fontanelle," or soft spot, that is often present on a human baby's head.
 This sunken area makes the Chihuahua's head assume a shape that has been compared to the top of a cooking apple.
 In addition to this, the dog's head is also compared to the fruit because the dome of the skull is much broader than the jaw.

-The Chihuahua Club of America describes the the breed's head as having a distinctive "stop" at an almost 90 degree angle when looking at its profile.
-The stop is a term that is used to depict the angle that goes from the forehead to the muzzle, a feature that is more pronounced in certain breeds.
+The Chihuahua Club of America describes the breed's head as having a distinctive "stop" at an almost 90-degree angle when looking at its profile.
+The stop is a term that is used to describe the angle that goes from the forehead to the muzzle, a feature that is more pronounced in certain breeds.

-If you are interested in opening your heart and home to an apple head, you may be wondering how much it costs?
+If you are interested in opening your heart and home to an apple head, you may be wondering how much one costs.
 Reputable and ethical breeders will not jack up the price tags on these dogs because they know for a fact that apple heads are simply Chihuahuas that are bred to standard.

-However, unethical breeders tend to inflate their prices by trying to make buyers believe that they are selling a variety that is rare.
-Again, Apple heads are not difficult to find; they are simply bred to standard.
+However, unethical breeders tend to inflate their prices by trying to make buyers believe that they are selling a rare variety.
+Again, apple heads are not difficult to find; they are simply bred to standard.